Mission Statement

 The Compliance Division will have an inspector visit the site.
 The inspector will determine whether the completed project was built in accordance with the design specified in the application and/or if the completed project complies with District rules and conditions contained within the Authority to Construct.
 The inspector will then give a recommendation on the Permit to Operate.

 Projects approved by Permit Services Division and the Compliance Division will be billed for an annual permit fee.
-The permit fee schedules are contained in District Rule 3020 in Regulation III of the District Rulebook.
+The permit fee schedules are contained in District Rule 3020 in Regulation III of the District Rule.

 The Permit to Operate is Issued